 Fill your glass with the ice cubes and let rest in the freezer while you mix the cocktail.

-Serve it with a slice of lime.
+Serving: Serve it chilled, with a slice of lime.

 If you don't have the syrup, use the recipe for piña colada found here — you can do away with the palm jaggery or sugar and halve the quantity of coconut cream.